Hausner at a Glance

 The Hausner Campus

-The four-acre campus features three buildings housed with an excellent library, Beit Tefillah, science laboratories, design lab and design studio, art studio, music studio and a state-of-the-art gym; several expansive outdoor play areas and sports fields; an outdoor dining area; a garden; three parking lots and a ring road around the perimeter.
+The four-acre campus features three buildings housed with an excellent library, Beit Tefillah (prayer space), science laboratories, design lab and design studio, art studio, music studio and a state-of-the-art gym; several expansive outdoor play areas and sports fields; an outdoor dining area; a garden; three parking lots and a ring road around the perimeter.

 Access to campus is restricted to staff, students, and approved family and community members.